kxrtiswithak/sparta-global-sql-mini-project/pages/SQLMiniProject.md

 3. **_List the Top 10 Customers YTD for the latest year in the Orders file.
 Based on total value of orders shipped.
 No Excel required._ (10 Marks)**

 ###### Query

+I intially hard coded the latest year, but after gaining some feedback from my trainer, reluctantly implement a subquery to find it.
+I must admit it is a safer and future proof approach.

 ```sql
     SELECT TOP 10 c.CompanyName,